 Moved this to Malware Discussion > Home User Assistance.

-Try scanning with Stinger and Malwarebytes Free both linked in that last link in my signature below.
+If not it may be a variant so try running Stinger and Malwarebytes Free, both linked in the last link in my signature below.

 Message was edited by: Ex_Brit on 16/02/13 8:40:00 EST AM

 Crack-Generic sounds like a pup, would you mind explaining in what way you are having a problem getting rid of it?